Systemhaus-Westfalia/adempiere-ui-gateway/README.md

 # adempiere-ui-gateway
-This project implements a Default Gateway for ADempiere UI.
+This project implements a Stack for ADempiere UI.

+The stack consists of different containers that interact with each other to deliver the functionality of ADempiere.

 This API Gateway was created initially to offer an *ADempiere User Interface Gateway Definition*.
 It has evolved to a complete stack application.

-One important scope for this project is gRPC [transcoding](https://cloud.google.com/endpoints/docs/grpc/transcoding).

-See [this article](https://www.nginx.com/blog/deploying-nginx-plus-as-an-api-gateway-part-1/) for more info.

-This application downloads the required images, runs the configured containers and restores the database if needed on your local machine **just by calling a script**!
+This application downloads the required images for each container, runs the configured containers and restores the database if needed on your local machine **just by calling a script**!

-It consists of a *docker compose* project that defines all services needed to run ADempiere, Postgres, ZK, Vue and other services.
+It basically consists of a *docker compose* project that defines all services needed to run ADempiere, Postgres, ZK, Vue and other services.

-A configuration file (_.env_) define all modifiable values (e.g. release versions) to be used in the service creation; also a start script (_start-all.sh_) defines the stack, i.e. the services to be used.
+A configuration file (_.env_) defines all modifiable values (e.g. release versions) to be used in the service creation; also a start script (_start-all.sh_) defines the stack, i.e. the services to be used.
 Any combination of the services offered is possible.

 When executed e.g. with the command _docker compose up_, the *docker compose* project eventually runs the services defined in *docker-compose files* as Docker containers.
 The running Docker containers comprise the application stack.